Andy-Osborne/Recipe-Workshop/testing.md

 The overall site was designed using the Bootstrap Framework to make use of their flex layout.
 In addition to this I used relative measurements in my styling where possible, rather than absolute measurements to allow the elements to adapt to screen size changes before a new media query would need to be introduced.

 ![Responsive Testing Summary Table](https://res.cloudinary.com/andy-osborne/image/upload/v1595945531/Recipe_Workshop/Responsive_Testing_n0u6x8.png)

+##### Navbar

+- I tested to ensure that the Navbar is correctly displayed at all times and the buttons within it responded and acted as intended.

+  - Bug Identified - **Navbar Covered Top of Each Pages Content*

+    - As the Navbar is fixed to the top of the page, this caused an issue where content was covered by it.

+  - Fix Applied:

+    - To give the page content some breathing room, I added ``padding-top: 80px;`` to the ``.content`` class which resolved the issue.

+##### Landing Page

+- I tested that all writing, buttons and images on the landing page remained readable by the user and it adapted accordingly to the device it was being viewed on.

+- Where the responsiveness of the website began to degrade, I created a media query to deal with any issues.

+- In order to ensure that the site retained cross-browser responsiveness, I used the online CSS [Autoprefixer](https://autoprefixer.github.io/).

+  - Bug Identified - **Search Bar Aligned to Left of Screen*

+    - At certain media sizes, the search bar aligned itself to the left of the search div which was unintended

+  - Fix Applied:

+    - In order to correct this issue I used the bootstrap class of ``justify-content-center``

+##### Search Results Page

+- I tested to ensure that the results shown in the search results page are displayed correctly to the user and that they kept a consistent flow between different media devices.

+- No issues were discovered.

+##### Recipe Page

+- I tested to ensure that the results shown in the search results page are displayed correctly to the user and that they kept a consistent flow between different media devices.

+  - Bug Identified - **Recipe Image Displayed Incorrectly on iPhone X*

+    - When viewing the recipe page through the emulator the recipe page behaved and looked as expected however; when viewing the page on an actual iPhone X the recipe image became distorted and squished.
+After researching the issue, I discovered that it is a known bug on how Safari stretches images.

+  - Fix Applied:

+    - To fix this issue, I applied ``height: 100% !important;`` to the ``.recipe-image`` class which fixed the issue and the image displayed as expected.

+##### Registration Page

+- I tested to ensure that the registration form, flash messages and background image are displayed correctly to the user and that they kept a consistent flow between different media devices.

+- After testing the registration page, a decision was made to remove the background image on smaller screen sizes as the user could either see a small portion of the image or none at all in order to provide a better user experience.

+##### Login Page

+- I tested to ensure that the login form, flash messages and background image are displayed correctly to the user and that they kept a consistent flow between different media devices.

+- The background image was removed on the same screen sizes as the registration page to ensure a consistent flow between the two pages.

+- No bugs were discovered.

+##### Profile Page

+- I tested to ensure that the buttons, profile image, profile text and recipe results are displayed correctly to the user and that they kept a consistent flow between different media devices.

+- I tested to ensure that the modal used for Account Management displayed correctly to the user and that the validation messages were clear.

+- No issues were discovered.

+##### Add Recipe Page

+- I tested to ensure that the form content displayed and adjusted appropriately to the user and the media screen size they were viewing the page on.

+- I tested to ensure that all validation messages remained clear to the user at all times.

+- I test to ensure the buttons used within the page were clear to the user and that it conveyed its purpose.

+- No issues were discovered.

+##### Manage Recipe Page

+- I tested to ensure that the form content displayed and adjusted appropriately to the user and the media screen size they were viewing the page on.

+- I tested to ensure that all validation messages remained clear to the user at all times.

+- I test to ensure the buttons used within the page were clear to the user and that it conveyed its purpose.

+- I tested to ensure that the modal used for confirming the deletion of the recipe displayed correctly to the user and appeared correctly on all media screen sizes.

+- No issues were discovered.

+##### Privacy Policy Page

+- I tested to ensure that the text  content displayed and adjusted appropriately to the user and the media screen size they were viewing the page on.

+##### 404 Page

+- I tested to ensure that the text content and image displayed and adjusted appropriately to the user and the media screen size they were viewing the page on.

+#### Advertise With Us Page

+- I tested to ensure that the text content and image displayed and adjusted appropriately to the user and the media screen size they were viewing the page on.